dogsbodytech/HashGate/README.md

-#HashGate
+# HashGate
 HashGate is an intrusion detection tool that can be used to detect file modifications in a specified directory.
+Read [our blog post](https://www.dogsbodytechnology.com/blog/hashgate/) about how and why we made it.

-##Synopsis
+## Synopsis
 hashgate.py [-h] -ca CACHE -f FILES -t {update,check} [-w WHITELIST] [-vt VIRUSTOTALAPIKEY]

-##Description
+## Description
-#####Required arguments:
+##### Required arguments:
 The full path to the cache file

 `-ca CACHE, --cache CACHE`